nvbn/nvbn.github.io/_posts/2014-10-27-google-glass-in-scala.md

 ---
 layout:     post
-title:      Simple application for google glass written in scala
+title:      Simple application for Google Glass written in scala
 date:       2014-10-27 23:11:00
 keywords:   scala, android, google glass
 ---

-About a month ago I received google glass and only on last weekend I found a time for developing something for it.
+About a month ago I received Google Glass and only last weekend I found time for developing something for it.
 I don't have a lot of experience in developing software for android, so I've started developing simple TODO application.